Powered by RND

 About Big Boss Interview

-Big Boss Interview is where the most high-profile chief executives and entrepreneurs come to give you their insights and experiences of running the UK's biggest and well-known businesses.
+Big Boss Interview is where the most high-profile chief executives and entrepreneurs come to give you their insights and experiences of running the world's biggest and well-known businesses.
 The series is presented by Sean Farrington, Felicity Hannah and Will Bain, who you'd normally hear presenting the business news on BBC Radio 4's Today programme as well as BBC 5live's Wake Up To Money.
 Each week they'll be finding out just what it takes to run a huge organisation and what the day to day challenges and opportunities are.
-A new episode will be dropping every Friday morning, and you can get in contact with the team that makes it by emailing [email protected]
+You can get in contact with the team by emailing [email protected]

 Podcast website

-Listen to Big Boss Interview, Business Wars and many other podcasts from around the world with the radio.net app
+Listen to Big Boss Interview, Ideas That Matter Podcast by Vusi Thembekwayo and many other podcasts from around the world with the radio.net app

 Get the free radio.net app